 But the pace of box movement was painfully slow.
 And when boxes got to quality control points almost 100% of the boxes were automatically rejected.
 It seems that the information detailing the contents of each box was not “travelling” as fast as the slow moving boxes.
 So when the boxes got to the automatic quality checkpoint the contents that the system thought were in the box were not the same as what was in the physical box.
 Everything was being rejected.

 We had a massive problem.
-As I said to the I/T team, “How can the electrons contain the information move slower than the physical box that was slowly moving 100 feet by conveyor?”
+As I said to the I/T team, “How can the electrons containing the information move slower than the physical box that was slowly moving 100 feet by conveyor?”
 Something was severely wrong.

 There were a myriad of other problems as well.
 The trays on which the boxes were placed, to move around the conveyor system, had such a low profile that they created traffic jams of boxes.
 Boxes would fly off the conveyor whenever they bumped into each other or when around turns.
 Employees, including myself, were constantly fixing log jams in the conveyor system.